Disaster Report 4 Plus: Summer Memories

-Disaster Report 4 Plus: Summer Memories is an action-adventure game developed by Granzella, released in 2018 in Japan for the PlayStation 4.
-It is the fourth entry in the Disaster Report series and was originally meant to be released for the PlayStation 3; its production was halted in 2011, three days after the 2011 Tōhoku earthquake and tsunami, but resumed with a new publisher in 2014.
-A Nintendo Switch version was released in September 2019.
+Disaster Report 4 Plus: Summer Memories is an action-adventure video game developed and published by Granzella for the PlayStation 4.
+Released in 2018 in Japan, it is the fourth entry in the Disaster Report series.
+It was originally meant to be released for the PlayStation 3 by Irem, but was cancelled in 2011 after the Tōhoku earthquake and tsunami in March of the same year; development resumed in 2014 for the PlayStation 4 after Granzella acquired the intellectual property of the franchise from Irem.

+A Nintendo Switch version was released in September 2019 in Japan and a Windows port was released in April 2020, with all platforms also receiving an international release by NIS America on the same day.

 Gameplay

 The goal is to escape the destroyed city, finding safe paths through collapsing buildings and dealing with panicked and fleeing people.

 The game was to feature over 60 characters, the largest in series history.
 The player would have had to work with these people to escape.

 There are a few new features Irem highlights for Disaster Report 4: